-Bass, Berry & Sims attorney Travis Lloyd was quoted in two articles discussing how the newly passed Consolidated Appropriations Act, 2026 will impact Medicare payments for off-campus hospital outpatient departments.
+Bass, Berry & Sims attorney Travis Lloyd was quoted in several articles discussing how the newly passed Consolidated Appropriations Act, 2026 will impact Medicare payments for off-campus hospital outpatient departments.
 As Travis outlined in content written on February 4, the new law “requires hospitals to obtain and use separate National Provider Identifiers (NPIs) for each off-campus outpatient department.
 It also requires hospitals to submit provider-based attestations for each off-campus outpatient department.”
 If these actions are not taken by January 1, 2028, providers will not receive Medicare payments for services performed at these locations.

 In an article for hfma, Travis noted the “new law creates real financial consequences for noncompliance” adding “It’s uncommon for a hospital system to have completed attestations for all of its off-campus facilities.
 Many hospitals have not gone that extra step because it just hasn’t been viewed as necessary.”